 BRG’s veteran interdisciplinary CFIUS team provides clients unsurpassed integrated strategic and operational pre- and post-transaction CFIUS services.

-US and non-US corporates, banks, private equity firms, institutional investors, law firms, strategic communications companies, and government agencies around the world seek BRG’s foreign investment transaction operation professionals to help design and execute cross-sectoral strategies to navigate and manage business opportunities and risks associated with the decision-making process of the Committee on Foreign Investment in the United States (CFIUS).
+US and non-US corporates, banks, private equity firms, institutional investors, law firms, strategic communications companies, and government agencies from around the world—in both advanced countries and emerging markets—seek out BRG’s CFIUS experts to help design and execute cross-sectoral strategies to navigate and manage business opportunities and risks associated with the CFIUS decision-making process.

 Explore Related Insights

 September 15, 2020

 TikTok Will Partner with Oracle in the United States after Microsoft Loses Bid